Condor-Performance-Modeling/how-to/README.md

 ssh compute1
 ```

-## Details
-There are three types of machines: gui, interactive and compute.

-GUI machines are sized only big enough to serve your desktop.
-Interactive machines are intended for development work.
-Compute machines are intended as sim-farm machines.
-As of 2023.11 the distinction between interactive and compute machines is only conventional.
-You can safely do this if the interactive machines are not performing well.
+Do not run intensive jobs on the GUI machines.
+They are intended
+for serving desktops and limited browswer use.

+<i>If you exceed the GUI machine limits your job may be unexpectedly terminated without much explanation. </i>

+# Creating a workspace

+The convention is to use /data/users for workspaces.
+It is not a good
+idea to use your home directory due to size limits.

 ```
-ssh compute1
+cd /data/users/$USER              # or your preferred workspace mkdir condor; cd condor git clone git@github.com:Condor-Performance-Modeling/how-to.git
 ```

-Running compute or memory intensive jobs on GUI machines will result in some undesirable behavior.
-Your job may run slowly.
-Your job may be unexpectedly terminated without much explanation.

 # Boot strapping the environment